Assistant Professor, Sultan Hassanal Bolkiah Institute of Education

-Adeline gained her Ph.D from the Institute of Lifelong Learning at the University of Leeds in the UK.
+Adeline gained her Ph.D. from the Institute of Lifelong Learning at the University of Leeds in the UK.
 In addition to this, Adeline has a First Class Honours in Masters in Computer Systems Engineering from the University of Sheffield, UK and also a Postgraduate Technical Certificate in Education with a distinction from UBD.
 She has worked as an Honorary Research Fellow at Birkbeck College, University of London.
 Adeline has years of experiences in training adult learners; for example pre and in-service teachers.
-Prior to her joining the universiti Brunei Darussalam, she taught for several years at one of Brunei's Vocational and Technical Education colleges.
+Prior to her joining the Universiti Brunei Darussalam, she taught for several years at one of Brunei's Vocational and Technical Education colleges.
 Having always taught young adults, her research work focuses on the ways individuals learn across a wide variety of contexts, more specifically the ways in which they learn in the workplace and education.
 Adeline is interested in the learning of teachers and other professionals in the workplaces.
 Her research also focuses on the transitions of individuals from education into work.
 She is a strong advocate of lifelong learning.
-She is currently the Programme Leader for Initial Teacher Preparation (MTEACH) at SHBIE.

 Workplace learning; Professional learning in transitions; Transitions from education to work; Professional workplace pedagogies; Vocational education.